JanssenSimon/wimp/README.md

 files into html pages.

 ## DEPENDENCIES:
-1. Linux (using systemd)
+- linux (using systemd)
-2. Posix compliant shell (some other shells work)
+- posix compliant shell (some other shells work)
-3. pandoc
+- pandoc
-4. inotify-tools
+- inotify-tools

 ## INSTRUCTIONS
-0. If not already done, make wimp script executable
+0. Make wimp script executable (`chmod +x wimp`)
-1. run wimp
+1. Run wimp
-2. put your markdown files in src/ and your style containing html files in includes/
+2. Put your markdown files in `src/` and your style containing html files in `includes/`
-3. point a webserver to public/
+3. Point a webserver to `public/`
 4. ???
-5. profit.
+5. Profit.

 ## What's in the works?
+1. Figure out how to run wimp watch on startup using systemd.
+2. Have the wimp delete html files when their corresponding markdown file is deleted from `src/`.
+3. Make names of folders configurable using variables;
+   also add a config option for compilation of all files.
-1. support the following flags for pandoc:
+4. Support the following flags for pandoc:
     - --template
     - -V
     - --css
-2. figure out how to run on startup or something when initializing use systemd to make it work
-3. make names of folders and things configurable using variables